-The offline music player for iPhone, iPad, Mac, and Android
+The offline music player for iPhone and iPad

-Play the music you own — no subscription, no account, no ads, no internet required.
+Play the music you own — no subscription, no account, no internet required.
 With live visualizers and a real equalizer, because your library deserves better than a file browser.

 The phrase gets muddied because streaming apps also advertise “offline” — meaning DRM-locked downloads that play only inside their app, only while you keep paying.
 A true offline player is different: the files are yours, the library lives on your device, and nothing expires.
 Prismatic Music is a true offline player — it does not (and, like every third-party app, cannot) play DRM-protected downloads from Apple Music or Spotify.

-What it does instead: imports the music you own from your Apple Music library, the Files app, or entire folders on Mac; plays MP3, AAC, FLAC, ALAC, WAV, and AIFF natively; organizes everything with playlists, albums, artists, and instant full-text search; and pairs it with real-time visualizers and a 10-band equalizer.
+What it does instead: imports the music you own from your Apple Music library, the Files app or any share sheet; plays MP3, AAC, FLAC, ALAC, WAV, and AIFF natively; organizes everything with playlists, albums, artists, and instant full-text search; and pairs it with real-time visualizers and a 10-band equalizer.
 Free, ad-free, account-free.

 Offline player vs. streaming downloads vs. cloud lockers